Fun with Franchises: Harry Potter and the Deathly Hallows Part 1 (2010), Part III — “Winter’s Coming and That Tree Should Be More Bundled Up”

 Really, Ron?
 I feel like that’s your one job, to remember what your only two friends in the world right now look like.
 YOU HAD ONE JOB!

 Ever notice how Polyjuice lasts as long as it has to in the story?

 So… all hallways look like this?
 Or is this courtroom conveniently down the same hallway where Sirius died?

 Oh that’s fucked up.
-She’s just got a patronus out because the dementors are just chilling up on the ceiling.
+She’s got a patronus out because the Dementors are just chilling up on the ceiling.
 That would be some scary ass shit if you were on trial.